MustafaHasanat/data-structures-and-algorithms/graph/README.md

 ## Approach & Efficiency

-I have created a class with initializing attributes
+I have created a 3 class for creating the Node, Edge, and Graph.
----
+Each one has a special initialized attributes to implement it:
+Node: Vlaue
+Edge: Value, Weight
+Graph: adjacency_list

 ## API